-We will discuss whether the HR Excellence in Research Award may be tool to capture researcher’s interest in EUGLOH in respect to scientific collaboration and career development.
+We will discuss whether the HR Excellence in Research Award may be a tool to capture researcher’s interest in EUGLOH in respect to international scientific collaboration and experience being part of the assessment criteria when evaluating a research career.

 To obtain this award, the organization must organise their HR policy to follow the 40 principles in the EU’s Charter&Code which regulates the HR areas ethics, fair and transparent recruitment, working conditions and career development for researchers.